Katherine – preparation before heading to WA

 Later, we visited a historic homestead that had previously been in Lower Argyle, but was relocated stone by stone to a higher spot.
 The same was done with the historic tombstones of people who once lived in the area.

 In the afternoon, we visited a pool, but the water was too cold for me to take a second swim.

 The views were still breathtaking, and I thought it was late afternoon, but other campers corrected us.
 In Western Australia, it is 1.5 hours earlier than in the Northern Territory, so we had extra time to simply relax and admire the scenery.

 FAQ (Frequently Asked Questions)

 Lake Argyle was created artificially by damming the Ord River.
-This has created a special marine environment that offers now a lot of different activities for tourists like cruising, fishing canoeing, and walking.
+This has created a special environment that offers now a lot of different activities for tourists like cruising, fishing canoeing, and walking.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.

 Enjoy outdoors with Tentworld equipment